dimi309/small3d/README.md

 That's it!

 Let's try it out.
-Create a *ball/deps* directory and from the built small3d framework (see Building section above) copy the *build/include* and *build/lib* directories to this *deps* directory.
-Also, copy the *build/shaders* directory to the *resources* directory and the *cmake* directory from the root of the small3d framework repository to the root *ball* directory.
+Create a *ball/deps* directory and from the built small3d framework (see Building section above) copy the *build/include*, *build/lib* and *build/shaders* directories to this *deps* directory.
+Also, copy the *cmake* directory from the root of the small3d framework repository to the root *ball* directory.
 Then, back from the root *ball* directory execute:

 	mkdir build
 	cd build